zerowastefestival/zerowastefestival.github.io/_posts/pop-up/2019-05-08-zero-waste-pop-up-swap-shop.md

   #feature:
 ---

 Swap Shop's back, alright!
-We will host another of our Swap Shops for pre-loved clothes, this time at MVP in Dbulin 8.
+We will host another of our Swap Shops for pre-loved clothes, this time at MVP in Dublin 8.

 ## What?